Lielpedis/VentspilsITC/README.txt

 //The final version is in the Folder "The Big Bang"

-In order to play the game you need to have GDevelop or go to the gdevelop website - https://gdevelop-app.com/

-The game file is in "The Big Bang\The Big Bang.json"

 //In GDevelop video playing is a experimental object,
 //that is why we have the videos in a seperate folder "The Big Bang\video"
 //View the videos only when it's instructed!

+In order to play the game you need to have GDevelop or go to the gdevelop website - https://gdevelop-app.com/

+1)Open the game file - "The Big Bang\The Big Bang.json"
+2)Click on Project manager
-The game starts with this scene - "Video1"
+3)Choose this scene - "Video1"
+4)Click on "Launch a preview of the scene"
+5)Now the game is launched
+Enjoy the game :)

+//Cheatsheet
 Combinations in level 1:
 Water + Fire = Steam
 Earth + Fire = Lava